-Workshops and webinars on EXACTLY what you need to refer, evaluate, treat, and dismiss children effectively.
+Live Workshops and Webinars on EXACTLY what you need to refer, evaluate, treat, and dismiss children effectively.

 Any Time – Any Place – Every budget!

-Tell us about your group and the greatest challenges you are currently facing.
-Join the growing numbers of SLPs who are reducing their caseloads and improving their evaluations and therapy. admin@bilinguistics.com
+Join the growing numbers of SLPs who are reducing their caseloads and improving their evaluations and therapy.

 Learn whether certain articulation errors that a bilingual child produces should be counted as incorrect.
 The sound systems of a bilingual child’s two languages interact in predictable ways.
-Using Spanish and English as an example, this course provides a framework for identifying “errors” that are typical and those that are atypical.
+Using Spanish and English as an example, this course provides a framework for identifying patterns that are typical and errors that are atypical.

 Successfully separate language differences caused by second language influence from true disorder.
-Learn about language structures that are affected by bilingualism as well as developmental errors, cross-linguistic errors, and atypical errors.
+Learn about language structures that are affected by bilingualism as well as normal developmental patterns, cross-linguistic patterns, and atypical errors.

-By understanding how language structures vary and can influence one another, an SLP can make a more informed decision when determining whether a bilingual child is presenting with a language difference or a language disorder.
+By understanding how language structures vary and can influence one another, SLPs can make a more informed decision when determining whether a bilingual child is presenting with a language difference or a language disorder.

 Learn how to use a structure to evaluate the effectiveness of your therapy activities to 1) account for individual difference and 2) increase therapy outcomes.